jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Goalline

-Techvolution gives us the power to upgrade our society.
-With this new philosophy, every person on Main Street has the right and duty to upgrade their society with the almost magical possibilities of computers and the internet.
+Techvolution gives us the political justification to upgrade our society.
+With this new philosophy, every person on Main Street has the moral right and duty to upgrade their society with the almost magical possibilities of computers and the internet.

 Yet, something essential is missing.

 Techvolution is indeed the politics of the Internet Age.
 But politics doesn't open businesses, generate electricity, or grow food to eat.
 To live in the future, America, Canada, and the rest of the Western world must also upgrade our economics.
-Only with a modernized way to work and grow families will me and you ever be happy with our society again.
+Only with a modernized way to work and grow families will you and I be happy with our society in the future.

 We change our economics by learning a familiar lesson.
 Your real economic power isn't being a consumer or an employee.
 Brand loyalty and retirement funds don't make a person powerful.

-Like in politics, your choices do.
+Like in politics, your choices give you real economic power.

-And to increase your economic power, we must create levers of power.
-One that lets you control exactly who you work for, whose products you buy, and under what terms you make these deals.
-This new economy is a wonderful place.
-A place where individuals are as powerful as Big Business or Big Government.
+And to increase your economic influence, Internet Age tools must let you control exactly who you work for, whose products you buy, and under what terms you make these deals.
+This new economy is an incredible place where individuals are as powerful as Big Business or Big Government.

-In fact, empowering Main Street with a new economy is the goalline that Techvolution fights for.
+That's why empowering Main Street with a modern economy is the goalline that Techvolution fights for.

 Happily, we're already living in the economy of the future.
 And we have the modern-day protagonists to thank.
 They've been building it for years.

 ## Economic Upgrade

-Internet Age economics is centered on two simple facts: digital property doesn't expire, and it can be shared with anyone in the world.
+Internet Age economics is centered on two simple facts: digital property doesn't expire, and it can be shared with anyone in the world for virtually free.
 These innovations mean everyone, forever, can continually add to a single source of truth instead of rewriting, remaking, and rebuying the same old stuff year after year.

 If YouTube existed in Issac Newton's time, we'd all be learning about gravity from his videos.

-If you can imagine how cool that is, you'll appreciate why the economic policy of the future is called digital mass-collaboration.
+If you take a second to imagine how cool that is, you'll appreciate why the economic policy of the future is called digital mass-collaboration.

-But before we can learn more about the economy of tomorrow, we must understand the Industrial Age economy it's going to improve.
+But before we can learn more about the economy of tomorrow, we must understand the Industrial Age economy it's going to upgrade.
 As a fun bonus, we'll also get to see where antagonists come from too.

 ## The Era of Mass-Production

 The Industrial Age started in the late 1700s.
 If you time traveled and "looked down" on society back then, you'd see a much different world.

 It was a time of mud roads, hand tools, and abacus calculators.
-Human perseverance and ingenuity filled in for minimal technology.
-Being sick, cold, and hungry was an all too common way of life back then.
+Being sick, cold, and exhausted was a way of life because human perseverance and ingenuity had to fill in for minimal technology.

 This world is where Left/Right ideologies shined.
 You see, Left/Right writers like Adam Smith, Edmund Burke, and John Stuart Mill lived on the frontline like everyone else.
 They too never had running water, antibiotics, or fresh food in the winter.

-Feeling society's pain motivated these philosophers to create the Industrial Age player god.
-Conservatives and Progressives were born to solve poverty with industrialization.
+Solving this hard life is what spawned Conservatives and Progressives.
+They were both invented to solve humanity's poverty.

-The same way we often dream of "Space Age" technology, the people who clicked together inside the young Left/Right player god imagined new technologies.
-Among their dreams were year-round food supply, hot bath water, and communications that didn't need a horse.
+In fact, the same way we often dream of "Space Age" technology, the people who clicked together inside the Left/Right player god imagined a new world.
+One filled with year-round food supply, hot bath water, and communications that didn't need a horse.

 To get these technological wonders, player gods of the Industrial Age upgraded their society with an economic policy called mass-production.

-As fortune would have it, the technology needed to mass-produce anything, the piston steam engine (1712), had already seeded a new economy.
-As engineers, technicians, and other protagonists make piston engines more powerful, they created steam-powered lathes, drills, and presses.
+As fortune would have it, the technology needed to mass-produce anything, the piston steam engine (1712), had already been invented.
+As engineers, machinists, and other protagonists made piston engines more powerful, they created steam-powered lathes, drills, and presses.
 These machines were put together like clockwork into production lines to mass-produce clothes, newspapers, and trains.
-However, although steam-powered production was much faster than traditional manual labor, machines still needed a lot of manpower to work.
+However, steam-powered production machines still needed a lot of manpower to work.

-That's why, throughout the 18th to 20th centuries, millions of farmers, craftsmen, and other specialists left their jobs in villages and towns.
-In the Industrial Age, the opportunity was to work inside a factory.
+As industrialization out-produced hand-made products, millions of farmers, craftsmen, and other specialists left their professions to find jobs in manufacturing.

-Look below, and you'll see how our factory bound ancestors worked.

-<div style='position:relative; padding-bottom:calc(76.67% + 44px)'><iframe src='https://gfycat.com/ifr/ObedientNiftyBlackbear' frameborder='0' scrolling='no' width='70%' height='70%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/obedientniftyblackbear"></a></p>
+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/BlandInconsequentialHoneyeater' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-<a href="https://gfycat.com/ifr/ObedientNiftyBlackbear" target="_blank" class="button small">Reader</a>
+<a href="https://gfycat.com/ifr/BlandInconsequentialHoneyeater" target="_blank" class="button small">Reader</a>

+_Credit: Civilization 6._

-Decade after decade, more people left farms and their craft jobs and entered a factory.
-After that, most ordinary people worked huge machines on the production line.
+Decade after decade, more people left farms and their specialist jobs and operated huge machines on the production line.

-Coordinating all these machines and workers required a lot of oversight, and hence a lot of managers.
+Coordinating all this equipment and workers required a lot of oversight, and hence a lot of managers.
 There was no other way to be sure workers were organized to the strict rhythm of the production line.
 So, while ordinary people were benefiting from newer and better products, they had to sacrifice the individuality they once enjoyed as specialists on Main Street.

 The mass-production of the Industrial Age is when one-sided jobs with rigid oversight became embedded in our work culture.
 In early assembly lines, supervisors even inspected toilets to be sure workers weren't lying.

 It sounds ridiculous, but it shows how vital coordination was.
-Workers were merely extensions of a great machine with strict orders from the Industrial Age player god to cure its poverty.
-Any kink in the chain was a delay in the assembly line that might cause the whole machine to stop and society to suffer.
+Workers were merely extensions of a great machine with strict orders from the player god to cure its poverty.
+Any kink in the chain was a delay in the production line that might cause the whole machine to stop and society to suffer.

 Even with its apparent drawbacks, mass-production worked wonders.
-By concentrating production in a few factories, and only making a few standardized products, the Industrial Age player god got much for efficient.
+By concentrating production in a few factories, and only making a few standardized products, mass-production was much more efficient.
 With the profits of efficiency, society could keep upgrading its technology.
 As a result, roads got paved, mail was delivered in trucks, and fridges kept food fresh year-round.

-Mass-production was so successful it quickly spread itself around the world.
+Mass-production was so successful it quickly spread around the world.

 Enter Big Government and Big Business.
-The former helped regulate the latter as companies installed colossal production lines and supply chains across the globe.
+The former helped regulate the latter as companies installed colossal production lines and supply chains across America, Canada, Britain, France, and many other countries in the Western World.

 Most people call the expansion of mass-production as a global economic policy, globalization.

 Globalization accelerated after World War II (1939-1945).
-After defeating truly evil fascism, Left and Right helped spread the policy of mass-production to places like South American and East Asia.
-When the Soviet Union collapsed (1991), Left/Right spread mass-production to almost every part of the globe, using a mentality that "greed is good".
-Meaning greed will help cure the world's poverty.
+When the genuinely evil fascism was defeated, Left and Right spread the policy of mass-production to Western Europe and East Asia.
+These countries soon opened up their own factories and enjoyed huge economic growth, often called a ["Miracle"](https://en.wikipedia.org/wiki/Japanese_economic_miracle).
+When the Soviet Union collapsed (1991), Left/Right spread mass-production and opened up many more factories from Africa to China.

-Big Government and Big Business thought the world was as a single ecosystem.
+Big Government and Big Business turned the world's economies into a single ecosystem, all geared towards mass-production.

-The competition between massive corporations to be the "fittest" who survived in the world economy was intense.
+The competition between corporations to be the "fittest" who survived in the new world economy was intense.
 As a result of this cut-through competition, mass-production chipped away at "Main Street" economics everywhere.
-The welders, craftsman, and other specialists on Main Street were (supposedly) officially obsolete.
+Left and Right didn't mind.
+Both sides believed the welders, craftsmen, and other specialists on Main Street were obsolete in a globalized economy.

-However, living an ordinary life on Main Street today makes it easy to realize something extremely important, but also quite obvious.
+However, living an ordinary life on Main Street today makes it easy to realize something extremely important.
+But also quite obvious.

 We don't ride horses anymore.
 Nor do we use steam power lathes to build our stuff.
 In fact, we live in the world our ancestors dreamed of making.
 We have high-speed internet, sanitation systems, fresh water, and most noteworthy, advanced robotics.

-Of all the problems we have today, too little food, too cold houses, too slow transportation aren't on the list.
-Instead, we suffer different issues on the frontline.
+We have many problems today.
+But too little food, too cold houses, too slow transportation aren't on the list.
+However, even though we've largely overcome poverty, we still follow the policy of mass-production.

-We only keep the policy of mass-production because some people (guess who) like it.
+All because of some people (guess who) like the economy of the past.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/IgnorantCheerfulBilby' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>(https://gfycat.com/nauticallegalangora)

 <a href="https://gfycat.com/ifr/IgnorantCheerfulBilby" target="_blank" class="button small">Reader</a>

 _The frontline in the 1700-1800s, and today.
+A different set of problems requires a different economic policy.
 Credit: Men of Honor, Gangs of New York, Cold Mountain, Far and Away, Dances with Wolves, The Office, Office Space, Wisecrack._

 ## Holdovers